pellec/Peco.Swedbank.Client/README.md

 # Swedbank.Client

 This is a very basic client to the swedish bank Swedbank (swedbank.se).
-It can login to your bank account using the civicnumber and private code that you specify.
+It can login to your bank account using the civicnumber and private code that you specify and read your latest transactions.
 You have to apply for a private code via their web page first though.

 There are some app settings that needs to be supplied for it to work.